struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: struc2gauss

 \subsection{Training Set Sampling}

+The target of structural role preserving network embedding is to map nodes in the network to a latent space where the learned latent representations of two nodes are (1) more similar if these two nodes are structurally similar, and (2) more dissimilar if these two nodes are not structurally similar.
+Hence, we need to generate structurally similar and dissimilar node pairs as the training set based on the similarity we learned in Section~\ref{simmatrix}.
+We name the structurally similar pairs of nodes the positive set and the structurally dissimilar pairs the negative set.

-To learn node representations using Gaussian embedding, we have to sample training set based on the similarity matrix.
-For node $v$, we rank its similarity values towards other nodes and then select top-$k$ most similar nodes $u_i,i=1,...,k$ as its positive set $\Gamma_{+}=\{(v,u_i)|i=1,...,k\}$.
-For the negative set, we randomly select the same number of nodes $\{u'_i,i=1,...,k\}$ same to~\cite{vilnis2014word}, i.e., $\Gamma_{-}=\{(v,u'_i)|i=1,...,k\}$.
+In detail, for node $v$, we rank its similarity values towards other nodes and then select top-$k$ most similar nodes $u_i,i=1,...,k$ to form its positive set $\Gamma_{+}=\{(v,u_i)|i=1,...,k\}$.
+For the negative set, we randomly select the same number of nodes $\{u'_i,i=1,...,k\}$ same to~\citep{vilnis2014word} and other random walk sampling based methods~\citep{perozzi2014deepwalk,tang2015line,grover2016node2vec}, i.e., $\Gamma_{-}=\{(v,u'_i)|i=1,...,k\}$.
 Therefore, $k$ is a parameter indicating the \textit{number of positive/negative nodes per node}.
 We will generate $r$ positive and negative sets for each node where $r$ is a parameter indicating the \textit{number of samples per node}.
+The influence of these parameters will be analyzed empirically in Section~\ref{paramstuning}.
+Note that the selection of the positive set is similar to that in DeepWalk and the difference is that we follow the similarity rank to select the positive nodes instead of random walks.